Mossos d'Esquadra: Current role

-The Mossos d'Esquadra have now replaced Guardia Civil and National Police within the territory of Catalonia.
+The Mossos d'Esquadra have now replaced the Guardia Civil and National Police within the territory of Catalonia.
 This process of substitution began in 1994 and was completed in 2008.
-In November 2005, the Mossos took full duties in the city of Barcelona.

-The Statute of Autonomy of Catalonia (Catalan: Estatut d'Autonomia de Catalunya) defines that the scope of action of the Generalitat Police Force – Mossos d'Esquadra is the whole of the Catalan territory, and states that it exercises all the functions of a police force in the following fields:
+The Statute of Autonomy of Catalonia (Catalan: Estatut d'Autonomia de Catalunya) defines the scope of action of the Generalitat Police Force – Mossos d'Esquadra as the whole of the Catalan territory, and states that it exercises all the functions of a police force in the following fields: